kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 - **Description**.
 The additional information to describe the pipeline.
 Description is limited to 256 characters.

 - **Code Repository (optional)**.
 You can select a code repository as the code source for the pipeline.
-In KubeSphere v3.0, you can select GitHub, Git, SVN, and Bitbucket Server as the code source.
+In KubeSphere v3.0, you can select GitHub, Git, SVN, or Bitbucket Server as the code source.

   {{< tabs >}}